SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Metrics are useful to judge a club to see whether the systemic change you implemented had any positive effect or not.
 - However, unfortunately, Debsoc is not like a machine learning model where you can instantly see the result of one tweak, or even see it clearly.
 A million different factors affect everything, and the only way to retrospectively decide whether a change was good or bad, is if you can somehow derive that the change directly caused certain impacts.
 - Else you can also ask people how they felt about a certain change, and take this feeling as a metric.
-The priority is the happiness of the members.
+The priority is the happiness of the members, more than any results.
 - _Common metrics people often take, are tournament wins, or number of active members, or number of active members in sessions, etc._
 - Unfortunately even the result from such a metric can be misleading.
 Just because you have less members this year than last year doesn't mean you were shit at running the club (but more on that later).
 - 'How skilled juniors are' shouldn't be the metric of whether you are a good mentor, because everyone has different starting points.
 It's about whether they're getting better.
 It's about whether they feel happy in this club.